AnggaR96s/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.